The New Three Investigators Series

 The new series makes extensive and explicit use of the interiority and flexibility afforded by multiple third-person limited-omniscient narration.
 Each chapter reflects the point of view of one of the four main characters, and each novel has a primary point-of-view character whose personality helps shape the themes and ideas around which the book revolves.

-Since The Secret of Terror Castle began with Bob Andrews bicycling home, then heading off to the Salvage Yard to join his fellow Three Investigators, I felt that Bob should be the primary point-of-view character in the first book of the new series, and The Three Investigators in The Mystery of the Abecedarian Academy begins and ends in Bob's point of view.
+Since the first book in the original series, The Secret of Terror Castle, began with Bob Andrews bicycling home, then heading off to the Salvage Yard to join his fellow Three Investigators, I felt that Bob should be the primary point-of-view character in the first book of the new series, and The Three Investigators in The Mystery of the Abecedarian Academy begins and ends in Bob's point of view.

 Because I felt I should introduce Mallory slowly, she has just one point-of-view chapter in the first book, and two in the second, third, and fourth books.
 In the fifth book, she gets two and a half chapters, and in the sixth book, she finally gets three.
 From there on out, she has either three or four point-of-view chapters, out of fifteen or sixteen chapters total.